-My position on issues and my political philosophy are greatly influenced by my life experiences.
-My parents were both products of the Great Depression and the drought that followed in the Mid-West.
-They overcame poverty through sheer determination; they worked hard, took risks, accepted responsibility, persevered and marveled at their good fortune.
-They taught us children that America is great country where anyone can succeed if given the opportunity.
-They urged us to get a good education and leave the world a better place.
+"My positions on issues and my political philosophy are greatly influenced by my life experiences.
+My parents were both products of the Great Depression and the drought that followed in the Midwest.
+They overcame poverty through sheer determination; they worked hard, took risks, accepted responsibility, persevered, and marveled at their good fortune.
+They taught us that America is a great country where anyone can succeed if given the opportunity.
+They urged us to get a good education and leave the world a better place."

 BILLS | AWARDS | ISSUES

+Verla Clemens Insko was born in Decatur, Ark., the third of four children in a farming family that moved to Modesto, CA to escape the ravages of the drought that followed the Great Depression.
 During WWII, her father served in the army in France.
-The daily world and national news became a routine and important part of life for the entire family.
-It was a habit that, for Verla, evolved into a life-long interest in government and a commitment to social justice.
+The daily world and national news was a routine, important part of life for the family.
+It was a habit that, for Verla, evolved into a lifelong interest in government and a commitment to social justice.

-With the help of a work-study program and low tuition, Verla received and A.B. in Biology from Fresno State College and became the first in her family to graduate from college.
-Always active in her church, Verla spent 3 semesters doing graduate work at Golden Gate Baptist Theological Seminary in Mill Valley.
+During her elementary years in Modesto public schools, she developed a love of reading and a curiosity about the natural world.
+Her high school counselors guided her into a college prep curriculum.
+With the help of a work-study program and low tuition, Verla received an B.A. in Biology from Fresno State College, becoming the first in her family to graduate from college.
+Always active in her church, Verla did graduate work at Golden Gate Baptist Theological Seminary in Mill Valley.
 That was followed by a graduate internship in education at UC-Berkeley and her first position as a junior high school science teacher.

-BILLS | AWARDS
+ASSIGNMENTS | BILLS | AWARDS |ISSUES